danieleperuzzi/android-valid/README.md

 ```

 Validate all the validables in one shot and wait for the result that is a map
-of Validable <==> ValidatorResult, to know everything about every validable,
+of <Validable, ValidatorResult>, to know everything about every validable,
 and a synthetic global status that is either ALL_VALID or AT_LEAST_ONE_NOT_VALID.

 ### Observing validation